eag838/To-Dos/Database Stuff.md

 ## Logging
+- Modification Log for Obs that change, unit conversions, etc.
   - Conversion of invalid 999-like AObs values to NULL

 ## Completed
 - Implement a routine or something to remove migrated data from staging